← Back to Blog

 Best Semaglutide Alternatives in 2026

 Semaglutide changed the weight loss landscape.
-But it's not the only option — and for some patients, alternatives may actually produce better results.
+But it's not the only option — and for some patients, alternatives may be worth discussing with your provider.
 Here's a complete guide to what's available in 2026.

 Why Consider a Semaglutide Alternative?

-Semaglutide (the active ingredient in Ozempic and Wegovy) is highly effective, but some patients have valid reasons to explore alternatives:
+semaglutide (the active pharmaceutical ingredient in FDA-approved Ozempic® and Wegovy®) has a well-documented research history, but some patients have valid clinical reasons to explore alternatives with their provider:

-Tirzepatide is currently the most powerful GLP-1 medication available.
+Tirzepatide is currently the most recently studied GLP-1 API in FDA-approved formulations.
 Unlike semaglutide which targets only the GLP-1 receptor, tirzepatide also activates the GIP receptor — producing a dual mechanism that results in greater weight loss.

 2. Oral Semaglutide (Best for Needle-Averse Patients)

-Compounded oral semaglutide delivers the same GLP-1 benefits as injectable semaglutide in a daily tablet.
+Oral semaglutide contains the same active pharmaceutical ingredient as injectable formulations in a daily tablet.
 While slightly less potent than injections due to absorption differences, it's an excellent option for patients who won't commit to injections.

 3. Metformin (Best Budget Option)